ultrafunkamsterdam/undetected-chromedriver/README.md

 ### 3.1.0 ###

-**this version `might` break your code, test before update!**
+**This version `might` break your code, test before update!**

 - **added new anti-detection logic!**

-- v2 has become the main module, so no need for references to v2 anymore. this mean you can now simply use:
+- v2 has become the main module, so no need for references to v2 anymore. this means you can now simply use:
   ```python
   import undetected_chromedriver as uc
   driver = uc.Chrome()
   driver.get('https://nowsecure.nl')
   ```
-  for backwards compatibility, v2 is not removed, but aliassed to the main module.
+  for backward compatibility, v2 is not removed but aliased to the main module.

 - Fixed "welcome screen" nagging on non-windows OS-es.
-For those nagfetishists who ❤ welcome screens and feeding google with even more data, use Chrome(suppress_welcome=False).
+For those nag fetishists who ❤ welcome screens and feeding Google with even more data, use Chrome(suppress_welcome=False).

 - replaced `executable_path` in constructor in favor of `browser_executable_path`
-  which should not be used unless you are the edge case (yep, you are) who can't add your custom chrome installation folder to your PATH environment variable, or have an army of different browsers/versions and automatic lookup returns the wrong browser
+  which should not be used unless you are the edge case (yep, you are) who can't add your custom Chrome installation folder to your PATH environment variable, or have an army of different browsers/versions and automatic lookup returns the wrong browser

 - "v1" (?) moved to _compat for now.